SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ![](./img/device_sp.png)

-!!! question "What is the topic distribution for Devices?"
+!!! question "What is the topic distribution for devices?"

 !!! success "Solution"
     The topic distribution is relatively consistent across all devices: Kendt > Sport > Begivenhed, Underholdning > Kriminalitet